 How Does Click4Assistance Ensure Compliance?

 Developed and hosted within the UK on Click4Assistance owned servers, any data processed or stored is never transfered outside of the UK.
-Working with police forces, local authorities and NHS organisations, security by design is intrinsic within the solution and represented within our security polices.
-Flexibility of customisation allows check boxes and additional information (including links to privacy polices) to be easily included within the visitor facing windows.
+Working with police forces, local authorities and NHS organisations, security by design is intrinsic within the solution and represented within our security policies.
+Flexibility of customisation allows check boxes and additional information (including links to privacy policies) to be easily included within the visitor facing windows.
 Functionality within the software also enables compliance with the rights and regulations required.
 Below we touch on some of the rights and how these are easily fulfilled within the software.

 Right to access/to data portability - Consumers can request their personal data and supplementary information.
 Administrators (permissions allowing) can search stored data within the software using a variety of filters to identify the relevant record and export in readable formats (pdf, excel, CSV) or email directly to the data subject.

 Right to erasure/to be forgotten - An individual can request their data to be deleted.
 Administrators can search stored data using a variety of filters to identify and delete records (permissions allowing).

 This information has been designed to provide an overview of some of the key aspects regarding GDPR, please feel free to contact our team by phone, email or start a chat if you have any questions or require further information.